 5. Sleep well

 Sleeping in time with your body's biorhythms and getting enough quality sleep can help you decrease your cortisol levels naturally.
-Ideally, getting to bed by 10 p.m. can allow you to avoid a late night cortisol spike that could make it tough to get to sleep and sleep soundly.
-This also benefit from natural melatonin production, which begins around sunset to get help you wind down.
+Ideally, getting to bed by 10 p.m. can allow you to avoid a late-night cortisol spike that could make it tough to get to sleep and sleep soundly.
+This also benefits from natural melatonin production, which begins around sunset to get the help you wind down.

 6. Avoid caffeine at night

 People trying to reduce their cortisol levels should avoid consuming food and drinks containing caffeine in the evening.
 Caffeine can interfere with a good night's sleep, and sleeping well can keep cortisol levels low.